awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 ### Load the SUPPLIER table Using REGION<a name="tutorial-loading-load-supplier"></a>

-In this step you will use the DELIMITER and REGION options to load the SUPPLIER table\.
+In this step, you use the DELIMITER and REGION options to load the SUPPLIER table\.

 **Note**
 The files for loading the SUPPLIER table are provided in an AWS sample bucket\.
 You don't need to upload files for this step\.